zergov/venomq/README.md

 A work in progress, zero dependency AMQP message broker.

 ## Introduction
-I got interested on how rabbitmq works, so I decided to roll my own AMQP broker.
+I got interested on how [rabbitmq](https://www.rabbitmq.com/) works, so I decided to roll my own AMQP broker.

-It's a nice learning experience as of now!
-I learned a bunch of new things regarding transport layer parsing and how to do connection multiplexing over a single TCP socket.
+It's been a nice learning experience!
+I learned a bunch of new things like parsing packets from the transport layer and how to do connection multiplexing over a single TCP socket.

+## Goal
+My goal is to follow the [rabbitmq tutorials](https://www.rabbitmq.com/getstarted.html), and implement as much feature as possible so that all tutorials can be played on the broker.

+I am using the python version of the tutorials, using the amqp [`pika`](https://github.com/pika/pika) client.
+You can find the tutorial scripts in the `/examples` folder.

 ## Starting the broker
 You will need [elixir](https://elixir-lang.org/install.html) installed on your machine.